 How was Kars lost to Turkey?
 It is not enough to say that OMAR PACHA did not undertake sufficiently soon his diversion; that SELIM PACHA did not move from Erzeroum; that the Anglo-Turkish contingent did not hasten to the relief of Kars.
 Why did they not do so?
 Surely it is too much to reply-Turkish apathy; because the Anglo-Turkish Contingent is not under the orders of the Sublime Porte.
 A relieving army might have marched, either from Trebizond or Batoum, directly on Kars, or a strong army might, early in the summer, have operated an effective diversion on the Rhion.
 These things were not done.
 Not a private soldier, French or English, has shown himself in Armenia, only three or four officers were sent there early in the struggle.
 The apathy of the Porte does not account for the absence of the Allies.
 Kars was a town of great importance -the flanking watchtower on the road to Persia, the outer gate of Erzeroum, the feeble counterpoise to Gumri.
 Surely, the French and English Governments alike see the importance of Asia to both their interests.
 If Russia succeed in Asia, she will deal serious blows at England and France.
 The sovereignty of the Levant is more a French than an English question, just as a settlement in the Persian gulf would be more an English than a French question.
 Russia aims at Syria as well as the Persian gulf.
 Would France like to see Russia a Mediterranean Power?
 Something more is needed to account for the abstinence from action in Asia on the part of the Western Powers than the statements in the leading journal and other quarters.
 Something, we are persuaded, has been kept back, or is discreetly withheld by those who have it in their possession, which would fully account for the disasters of the Asian campaign.
-Shall we ever know ?--- if we did, would it avail us?

-The present state of the campaign is very perplexing.
-OMAR PACHA is said to be in or

-Kars, and does he nevertheless persevere?
-From the course of his march it is obvious that OMAR PACHA's movement from Souchum Kaleh was quite unsuspected by the Russians, and quite unprepared for.
-He carried the Ingour, occupied Sugdidi, fought, it is said, a second battle at Khoni, and won it; and still pressed on for Kutais.
-While Kars held out this was a bold and prudent operation, well calculated to compel MOURAVIEFF to draw off from Kars for the defence of Tiflis.
-But, as the Russian General doubted the ability of the garrison to hold out, so he seems to have doubted the power of OMAR PACHA to carry out his project.
+Shall we ever know ?----if we did, would it avail us?
+The present state of the campaign is very om the course of his march it is obvious It OMAR PACHA'S movement from Souchum leh was quite unsuspected by the Russians, 1 quite unprepared for.
+He carried the rour, occupied Sugdidi, fought, it is said, a ond battle at Khoni, and won it; and still essed on for Kutais.
+While Kars held out s was a bold and prudent operation, well culated to compel MOURAVIEFF to draw off m Kars for the defence of Tiflis.
+But, as Russian General doubted the ability of the rison to hold out, so he seems to have ibted the power of OMAR PACHA to carry his project.
 The fruit was Kars.
-Now, General MOURAVIEFF can leave a garrison there, and, if the snow permit, hasten with the rest of his army to force back the Turkish General.
-The question is, whether the latter can hold his ground, and, if he press on, can he keep it, and maintain intact through the winter a long line of communications with the sea?
-Supposing the goal of OMAR PACHA is Akhaltsikh, instead of Tiflis, and General MOURAVIEFF occupies it first, how will it be possible for OMAR PACHA to hold his ground?
-We confess we look on his position with apprehension.
+Now, ieral MOURAVIEFF can leave a garrison there, , if the snow permit, hasten with the rest is army to force back the Turkish General. , question is, whether the latter can hold ground, and, if he press on, can he keep it, maintain intact through the winter a long of communications with the sea?
+Supposing goal of OMAR PACHA is Akhaltsikh, instead liflis, and General MOURAVIEFF occupies it ;, how will it be possible for OMAR PACHA to i his ground?
+We confess we look on his tion with apprehension.

-There is another aspect of the question.
-Kars has fallen, and Russia is victorious.
-The Porte is pledged to the war in Asia; her troops are entangled in the matter; she is in every way committed.
-The Allies really promised to back her; will they keep their promise?
-If they do, they will have to fight a sanguinary, a religious war; if they do not, at least Turkish Armenia will run great risks of being conquered.
+here is another aspect of the question. s has fallen, and Russia is victorious.
+The te is pledged to the war in Asia; her ps are entangled in the matter; she is in y way committed.
+The Allies really proed to back her; will they keep their nise?
+If they do, they will have to fight nguinary, a religious war; if they do not, east Turkish Armenia will run great risks eing conquered.